CycloneDX/sbom-utility/docs/custom-examples.md

 In addition to validating the the BOM input file using the standard CycloneDX schema, you now can provide a custom JSON file that will apply a built-in set of validation functions to selected parts of the BOM document that can validate JSON elements, property keys and values.

+#### Check functions

 The current set of functions that can achieve this includes:

 - `isUnique` - checks uniqueness of array items given a property name as key
-- `hasProperties` - can verify that a named property exists on a select element and can also enforce the corresponding property has the expected value using regex.
+- `hasProperties` - can verify that a named property exists on a selected JSON element and can also enforce the corresponding property has the expected value using regex.

 **Note**: *More functions are planned for future releases if use cases are found.*

----

-### Usage
+#### Usage

 The minimum set of required command flags to invoke custom validation using the utility's `validate` command would be: